hmrc/tamc/CONTRIBUTING.md

   ```$ sbt clean converage test```

 * you have taken latest code from master before you raise
-* there are no mrege conflicts in your pull request.
+* there are no merege conflicts in your pull request.
 * you have provided relavant comments while comitting changes and while raising pull request.

 What happens next